gavinlyonsrepo/RpiMotorLib/Documentation/Servo_RPI_GPIO.md

 which uses hardware based timing.
 The disadvantage being they must install another an extra dependencies.

 The library file has a single class which controls the servo The class is called SG90servo but works for all listed as tested.

-The class is called SG90servo and their are four methods are
+The class is called SG90servo and their are five methods are

 (1) servo_sweep - sets up a continuous sweep from two points Center-wait-min-wait-max-wait-min- and so on until user quits or set limit reached.